What is HDTV (High Definition Television)?

 European Union

-The European Union studied the global use of digital broadcasts in 16: 9 broadcast status as well as HD documents for widescreen and high definition.
+The European Union studied the global use of digital broadcasts.
+They focused on 16:9 broadcast status and HD documents.

 Other Countries

-In France, M6 and TF1 announced plans to broadcast some programs in HD but did not use it in digital terrestrial television services.
-Instead, they planned to use H.264/MPEG-4 AVC to enable Premium content.
+In France, M6 and TF1 plan to broadcast some programs in HD.
+However, they will not use it for their digital terrestrial TV.
+Instead, they chose H.264/MPEG-4 AVC to enable premium content.

-Germany started streaming three HD channels in November 2005 with the Premiere payment platform.
-Initially, this channel’s content included movies, sports events, and various documentaries.
+In Germany, three HD channels began streaming in November 2005.
+This was through the Premiere payment platform.
+Initially, their content included movies, sports events, and documentaries.

-Japan pioneered HDTV for years with an analog application, but its old systems were not compatible with newer systems.
-In addition, ISDB-T’s terrestrial HD broadcast began in December 2003, and two million HD receivers were sold.
+Japan led the way in HDTV with its analog application.
+Unfortunately, the old systems are not compatible with newer ones.
+However, ISDB-T’s terrestrial HD broadcasts started in December 2003, selling two million HD receivers.

 DVR (Digital Video Recorder)